d12frosted/elpa-mirror/gnu/tramp-nspawn-readme.txt

 ────────

-  This package is available on [GNU ELPA] and can be installed with `M-x package-install RET nspawn-tramp RET' from within Emacs itself.
+  This package is available on [GNU ELPA] and can be installed with `M-x package-install RET tramp-nspawn RET' from within Emacs itself.

 [GNU ELPA] <https://elpa.gnu.org/packages/nspawn-tramp.html>